-In general, streams in forested areas tend to be in good to excellent condition, whereas streams in large urban areas and heavily farmed areas tend to be in very poor to fair condition.
+The health of our freshwater streams directly affects the health of the tidal Bay.
+Freshwater streams in forested areas tend to be in good or excellent health, while those in urban and agricultural areas tend to be in poor to fair health.

 Many local watershed groups release report cards that detail the health of the rivers that flow to the Bay.
 Below is a list of river health report cards from around the region.
 If we’ve missed one, please contact us so we can add it to the list.